rdalen/Lego_PF-Motor-SpeedController/README.md

 And I made this snapfit encloser for it
 ![Image](https://github.com/user-attachments/assets/e7473693-421f-427c-b7ac-a56a24c6cb52)

-The screw connector on the HW-70 Module is replaced by a header connector, after that all connections are soldered and tested
+First of al the screw connector on the HW-70 Module is replaced by a header connector, after that all connections are soldered and tested
 ![Image](https://github.com/user-attachments/assets/82504dd4-9452-4436-aa28-c76d377cdb24)

 And mount it all in the enclosure